Oscar L. Jackson: Biography

-Oscar L. Jackson was born in Shenango Township, Lawrence County, Pennsylvania to Samuel Stewart and Nancy (Mitchell) Jackson.
+Oscar L. Jackson was born in Shenango Township, Pennsylvania to Samuel Stewart and Nancy (Mitchell) Jackson.
 He attended the common schools, Tansy Hill Select School, and Darlington Academy.
 He later taught school in Hocking County, Ohio.

 During the Civil War, Jackson served as an officer in the Union Army from 1861 to 1865.
 He entered the service as the captain of Company H of the Sixty-third Regiment, Ohio Volunteer Infantry, and later received promotions of major, lieutenant colonel, and colonel by brevet after the war.
 He was shot in the face by a Confederate soldier with a Squirrel Rifle and left for dead in the 2nd Battle of Corinth.

-After the war, Jackson studied law, was admitted to the bar in 1867 and commenced practice in New Castle, Pennsylvania.
+After the war, Jackson studied law, was admitted to the bar in 1867, and commenced practice in New Castle, Pennsylvania.
 He served as district attorney from 1868 to 1871.
 He was a member of the commission to codify laws and devise a plan for the government of cities of Pennsylvania in 1877 and 1878.